mujde-aze/NT-Postman/README.md

 #### Will Do

 - Update contact NT status
-- Send notification to Multiplier/Postman
+- Allow Postman to see only contacts with the appropriate status
+- Generate a printable PDF of contacts
 - Update Faith Milestone to: "has Bible"

 ## Requirements